 Great question – because your project and team need your leadership and management.
 They (maybe just you sometimes) need and want to be told what to do to achieve the goal they’ve agreed is important.
 They need to know you have some level of confidence and certainty in the project and your plan is a primary component to communicate your confidence.

 Planning is even more powerful.
-A plan just communicates the outcome.
+A plan just communicates the timeline and the outcome.
 The process of planning involves (or should involve) almost everyone on the team.
 Planning provides the opportunity to raise, discuss and resolve issues and doubts about achieving the goal.
-Talking and discussing now you will achieve a goal will almost always trump a Gantt chart or project plan.
+Talking and discussing how you will achieve a goal will almost always trump a Gantt chart or project plan.
 Sure, you need the plan but the gold is mined in the plannING!

 So, go ahead and replan that rascal if your current plan isn’t on track!